Clebsch–Gordan coefficients for SU(3): Symmetry group of the 3D oscillator Hamiltonian operator

-The maximally commuting set of operators
+Maximally commuting set of operators

 Since the operators belonging to the symmetry group of Hamiltonian do not always form an Abelian group, a common eigenbasis cannot be found that diagonalizes all of them simultaneously.
 Instead, we take the maximally commuting set of operators from the symmetry group of the Hamiltonian, and try to reduce the matrix representations of the group into irreducible representations.